Best 5 Brain Exercises to Strengthen Your Mind

 Mindfulness is one brain exercise you may not have contemplated, but it can be highly beneficial.
 Humanistic psychologists, unconventional health practitioners, and optimistic psychologists are all promoting this as a relaxation technique and brain exercise.
 Examine some of the evidence confirming the many advantages of meditation before dismissing this old Buddhist practice as too Modern Age for you.
 According to research published in 2007, mindfulness meditation can help activate new brain connections, resulting in better self-awareness and cognitive agility.

 Meditation can also aid with concentration, motivation, compassion, and even resistance, according to a 2007 study.
 Meditation has also been shown to improve working memory capacity in investigations.
 Are you willing to put this brain exercise to the test?
-A comprehensive primer to practising mindfulness meditation should be read.
+A comprehensive primer on practising mindfulness meditation should be read.
 You can also look through some helpful hints for adopting mindfulness into your daily routine.

 4. Solving Jigsaw Puzzles